Log Burner Installation Cost

 Wood pellets £120 per cubic metre

-On average, stove owners use about three to four cubic metres of wood annually, cost of wood will depend on your location and merchant you’re buying from.
+On average, stove owners use about three to four cubic metres of wood annually, although the cost of wood will depend on your location and the merchant you’re buying from.
 Freshly cut logs are cheaper than dried at around £100, but you won’t have a high heat output if used.

 Life Expectancy of Wood-Burning Stoves

-The average life expectancy for a wood burning stove is between 10 – 20 years.
-This is determined by if you’ve bought a low, mid or high-quality range stove, and also if you’ve kept up with maintenance.
+The average life expectancy for a wood-burning stove is between 10 – 20 years.
+This is determined by whether you’ve bought a low, mid or high-quality range stove, and also whether you’ve kept up with maintenance.

 Stove Life Expectancy